 I was one of the lucky foodies who were invited to the pre-opening dinner of Ippudo Philippines last night.

-Ippudo was founded in 1985 by internationally-renowed ramen king Shigemi Kawahara in Hakata, Japan.
-With branches in New York, Hongkong, Singapore, Taipei, Kuala Lumpur and many more, Ippudo will finally open its first store in Manila tomorrow, September 10.
+Ippudo was founded in 1985 by internationally-renowned ramen king Shigemi Kawahara in Hakata, Japan.
+With branches in New York, Hongkong, Singapore, Taipei, Kuala Lumpur, and many more, Ippudo will finally open its first store in Manila tomorrow, September 10.

 Entering Ippudo felt like being transported to Japan, as the interiors aren't seen from the outside.
 You can actually peek the kitchen and watch the chefs create your ramen.